Previous:

 curl $(minikube service --url usersvc)/user/bob

-Given that all of that is working (whew!)… it’s time to stick Envoy in front of everything, so it can manage routing when we start scaling the front end.
-As we discussed in the previous article, this means that we have an edge Envoy and an application Envoy, each of which needs is own configuration.
-We’ll crank up the edge Envoy first.
+Given that all of that is working, it’s time to stick Envoy in front of everything, so it can manage to route when we start scaling the front end.
+As we discussed in the previous article, we have an edge Envoy and an application Envoy, each of which needs its own configuration.
+So we’ll crank up the edge Envoy first

 Since the edge Envoy runs in its own container, we’ll need a separate Docker image for it.
 Here’s the Dockerfile: